 In the process of planning system testing for one of my clients I found that

-QEMU mailing list.
-I thought it is very interesting, because if it is possible
+to QEMU mailing list.
+I thought it is very interesting, because if it is

-to setup emulated Raspberry Pi many use cases can be tested faster and in more
+possible to setup emulated Raspberry Pi many use cases can be tested faster and

-automatic way.
-For example checking how application behave when running on more
+in more automatic way.
+For example checking how application behave when running

-then one device at once, testing massive deployment process, stress testing and
+on more then one device at once, testing massive deployment process, stress

 So it looks like making RPi 2 working in emulated environment can add a lot of